Visitor Admission Rates: Adults: KYD$20, children ages 3-12: KYD$10, ages 2 and under are free.

 Blue Iguana Recovery Programme

 The National Trust operates this wonderful programme to help increase the endangered species’ population.
-Tours are available Monday-Saturday at 11am.
-Tours can be booked at the Botanic Park Admission Desk.
+A self-guided tour of the facility is included in the admission price.
+Guided tours can be booked.